-The economic situation began to stabilize in 2016, which resulted in GDP growth around 1% and stabilization of Ukrainian Hryvna.
-This allowed the National Bank of Ukraine to ease some foreign exchange restrictions imposed during 2014-2015, including decrease of the required share of foreign currency proceeds sale to 65% and permission of dividends remittance.
+The Ukrainian economy proceeded with recovery from the economic and political crisis of previous years that resulted in real GDP smooth growth of around 2.1% (2016: 1.4%), stabilization of average inflation and national currency.
+This allowed the National Bank of Ukraine to ease some foreign exchange restrictions imposed during 2014-2015, including decrease of the required share of foreign currency proceeds sale to 50% and permission of dividends remittance.
 However, certain other restrictions were prolonged.
 Significant external financing is required to support the economy.
 During 2015 and 2016, Ukraine received the first tranche of extended fund facilities agreed with the International Monetary Fund ("IMF").
+In September 2017, Ukraine successfully issued USD 3 billion of Eurobonds, of which USD 1.3 billion is new financing, with the remaining amount aimed to refinance the bonds due in 2019.
+The National Bank of Ukraine of Ukraine has to implement certain key reforms, including in such areas as pension system, anti-corruption regulations, and privatization.

 Further stabilization of the economic and political situation depends, to a large extent, upon success of the Ukrainian government's efforts, yet further economic and political developments are currently difficult to predict.